NorfairKing/safe-coloured-text/README.md

 ```

 The `safe-coloured-text` does not emit sequences if a chunk is completely plain, but it does not deal with inter-chunk inefficiencies.

+## Supports 24-bit colour

+This library supports outputting sequences for 24-bit colours.
+My `urxvt` terminal emulator doesn't even support that, so whatever, but at least it's possible.